 From $140 16 mins Lygon Lodge From $150 17 mins Best Western Plus Travel Inn Hotel From $155 17 mins Quest Carlton on Finlay From $135 19 mins Rydges on Swanston From $220

 There are many public transport options for access to The University of Melbourne campus.
-Details can be found in the How to travel to The University of Melbourne Parkville campus (150kb pdf)
+Details can be found on the How to get here web page.

-Ticketed parking is available at three locations within the Parkville campus, details can be found on the About us Parking web page.
+Ticketed parking is available at three locations within the Parkville campus, details can be found on the Parking on campus web page.
 A number of other public car parks are also available within walking distance from the Parkville campus.